 - The length of time you intend to keep the vehicle

 If you’re in doubt what type of tyre suits your needs, our advice is to ask an expert.
-At BK Tyres, we fit tyres all day, every day, and to all types of vehicle — so if you’re looking for replacement tyres in Oxfordshire, Berkshire or Buckinghamshire, get in touch with our friendly team.
+At BK Tyres, we fit tyres all day, every day, and to all types of vehicle — so if you’re looking for replacement tyres in South Oxfordshire, get in touch with our friendly team.